miguelgarcia/example-shop-py/README.md

 - Units delivered by product by country

 Complete REST api documentation can be found in the `openapi.yaml` file.
+Use http://editor.swagger.io to load the yaml file and play with de API (point line 8 of `openapi.yaml` to your server, ex: `url: 'http://localhost:5000/api'`.

 - Model diagram
-- Dockerize

 # Local development environment